 By itself, this is not fatal, for Christians are given guidance by the example of Jesus.
 But Jesus did not love himself at all by even the most wholesome definitions of the term.
 His self-abnegation was both active and passive.
 His rejection of worldly pleasures includes what even the most devout Christians would consider true goods, ones they might be loath to forsake: marital love, a home, friendships among equals, modest material comforts, recreation, etc. Surely by the Golden Rule, I would have these goods delivered to myself and so value them to others.
 Yet in teaching Christians how to interpret the Great Commandment, Jesus exemplified a rejection of these goods.
 This is no small thing and it has moved Christianity ever since to seek to understand the proper relationship between the City of God and the City of Man.
 The quest for the Christian ideal in this pursuit has always proved contentious, not only because it seems difficult but even more because it seems unclear, as the manifold sects, religious orders, millenarian movements, and wars of religion illustrate.
 Does this world express God’s will or Satan’s?
 How much of its real goods should the Christian abjure in obeying the Great Commandment?
 Jesus’ self-neglect was also active, for he made it quite clear that his obedience to God was reluctantly given, personifying the ethic of sacrifice that is central to Christianity and at least putatively its core value.
 Jesus did not only forego the goods of life.
 He also actively sought his own unhappiness so that others might be saved.
 So if the Great Commandment obliges us to love ourselves as we love others, how can Jesus be seen as an exemplar?
 The implicit equity of the command is always contradicted by the duty to sacrifice self to others.
 Christianity commands believers’ duty to both love themselves and to take up their cross and deny themselves.
 This seeming contradiction is frequently read so as to apply Christian ethics as the antidote to valuing their own desires above others’.
 Surely the corrective to one error cannot be another.
 Can their duty be understood to deny themselves in an imitation of Christ but in contradiction to the Great Commandment?
 Is such self-sacrifice a Christian duty?
 Can it be lived?
 Should it be?
 Christians are often condemned for choosing their desires over their duty.
 But perhaps their problem is a more basic one.
 Perhaps they are confused about what desires they should value and what duties to pursue.

 The problem grows much more intractable when one turns from duties to self and toward duties to others.
-The Parable of the Good Shepherd makes clear that Christians are obligated to consider everyone as “the dear neighbor.”
+The Parable of the Good Samaritan makes clear that Christians are obligated to consider everyone as “the dear neighbor.”
 The obligation to love all seems meant quite literally, to move Christians to love strangers as they love their own family, to treat all as family.
 The egotist who values self above all others cannot refrain from putting his loved one’s desires above his own at times.
 But Christians face a harder duty.
 Even as they despise their own desires, they are told that they must value all others’ desires in denial of the instinct that moves them to value parents, children, or friends.
 Their clear duty is not only to sacrifice their own desires in deference to strangers but also their family’s, or at a minimum to at least value strangers to the same degree.
 “Love your brother” is not meant literally in Christian duty unless one considers everyone as her brother.
 When the Pharisees asked Jesus, “who is my neighbor,” his answer was unequivocal.
 Add to this clear admonition Jesus’ own example of self-denial and we find a duty of Christians to seek actively the goods of every living soul except themselves and to place the desires of strangers on the same level as those whom they love.
 How can this be interpreted?

 Let us first observe how quickly we seek interpretation for the simple reason that this duty is manifestly impossible.
 A few Christians have tried to live entirely for others, to actively seek out their desires and meet them at whatever cost to their own wellbeing.
 Not many.
 It is not coincidental that the Christian ideal is a simple two-ring bullseye with the unattached Christian giving all to the world.
 St. Paul’s blessing of marriage, “better to marry than to burn,” is hardly a ringing endorsement for matrimony, but the clergy abuse scandals of recent years may be.
 For every Mother Theresa there are millions who follow the advice of St. Augustine: to act as a balm to those we happen to come across in our own pursuits.
 But surely this violates both the Great Commandment and Jesus’ own example: the devout Christian must have but one pursuit: the good of others.
 Otherwise, she either may grant herself the ethical indulgence of deciding just when and how to value others’ desires over her own or feel perpetually guilty for every self-satisfaction.
 But Christianity as an ethic offers no means to know when to pursue her own needs in preference to others’, and so the Christian must appeal to another and therefore, it may be presumed, higher ethic to inform her of when to indulge desire or duty.
 She may easily follow Augustine’s mandate and still single-mindedly pursue her own desires in violation of the admonitions of Christian duty and Jesus’ own example simply by rationing her degree of attention (see “Empathy: A Moral Hazard”).
 Unsurprisingly, we find nearly all Christians have done precisely that: engaging in random acts of kindness when they feel the urge while congratulating themselves on their generosity of spirit as they pursue their own desires.
 Perhaps this level of Christian duty manages to satisfy their generous impulses without too much inconvenience, but one may very easily leave out the word “Christian” in this sentence and thus invoke simple human decency.
 Christianity seems an enormously difficult moral system, but its spectrum of duties from strict asceticism and monasticism to what Kierkegaard condemned as social comfort allows great latitude of behavior.
 Christians may think they are adhering to a demanding moral structure, but the ambiguous and unworkable demands of the Great Commandment reduce most believers to simple pragmatism.